 As long as the item is delivered to the buyer within the standard delivery window, you automatically get 5 stars for the shipping time detailed seller rating.
-If the buyer leaves less than 5 stars, your rating will be automatically upgraded as long as the item is delivered to the buyer by the last day of the standard delivery window.
-This is true even if the buyer is shown a shorter delivery window based on the personalized delivery date.
+If the buyer leaves fewer than 5 stars, we automatically increase the rating to 5 stars as long as the item is delivered to the buyer by the last day of the standard delivery window.
+This is true even if we show the buyer a shorter delivery window based on the estimated delivery date.

 The standard delivery window is calculated by adding the stated handling time to the shipping carrier's stated delivery range.

 eBay Money Back Guarantee buyer abuse

 If tracking information shows that an item hasn't yet been delivered, a buyer can't open a return request stating the item isn't as described in the listing before the last day of the shorter estimated delivery window.
 For example, if some buyers see an estimate that an item will be delivered by October 3, and some buyers see an estimate that an item will be delivered by October 10, the earliest any buyer can open a return request for the item not being as described in the listing would be October 3.
 Learn more about responding to a request when the item doesn't match the listing description.